Skip to main content

 Google Analytics

-Google Analytics (GA) is the primary web analytics tool used by the Platform team to track interactions on VA websites.
-We currently use the version Universal Analytics, and we are planning on running GA4 in parallel in the near future.
+Google Analytics (GA4) is the primary web analytics tool used by the Platform team to track interactions on VA websites.
+We currently use the version Google analytics 4 (July 2024- current), in the past we used Universal Analytics (pre July 2024).
 Keep in mind that at least 10% of user interactions will be blocked from GA by ad blockers, browser privacy settings, and other filters.
 If you need accurate and complete transaction numbers, use a backend logging system (more information on platform data sources here).

-A pageview is one of the core metrics measured by Google Analytics.
-Within GTM, we have a basic pageview tag that sends data to Google Analytics properties when a page loads.
+A view is one of the core metrics measured by Google Analytics.
+Within GTM, we have a basic view tag that sends data to Google Analytics properties when a page loads.

 If a user visits the homepage, goes to www.va.gov/health-care/, and then back to the homepage, Google Analytics will record the activity as: